tweag/nickel/doc/manual/merging.md

 The priorities are ordered in the following way:

-- bottom is the lowest priority
+- `default` is the lowest priority
 - numeral priorities are ordered as usual numbers (priorities can be any valid Nickel number, including fractions and negative values)
-- top is the highest priority
+- `force` is the highest priority

 #### Default values

 A `default` annotation can be used to provide a base value, but let it be overridable through merging.
 For example, `{foo | default = 1} & {foo = 2}` evaluates to `{foo = 2}`.
-A default value is just a special case of a priority, being the lowest possible one.
+A default value is just a special case of a priority, being the lowest one.

 #### Forcing values